hmo8/hmo8/README.md

-# Hello! 👋
+# Hello, I'm Haley! 👋

-### My name is Haley and I am a senior at the University of Pittsburgh pursuing a Bachelor's in Statistics with a minor in Computer Science.
+### I am a senior at the University of Pittsburgh pursuing a Bachelor's in Statistics with a minor in Computer Science.

 - 📫 How to reach me: horlofske@gmail.com
 - 😄 Pronouns: she/her